The Barefoot Contessa: Reception

-However, François Truffaut wrote: "what is beyond doubt is its total sincerity, novelty, daring, and fascination … I myself accept and value it for its freshness, intelligence, and beauty … A subtle and intelligent film, beautifully directed and acted."
+However, François Truffaut wrote: "what is beyond doubt is its total sincerity, novelty, daring, and fascination ...
+I myself accept and value it for its freshness, intelligence, and beauty ...
+A subtle and intelligent film, beautifully directed and acted."
 In 1998, Jonathan Rosenbaum of the Chicago Reader included the film in his unranked list of the best American films not included on the AFI Top 100.

-Awards and nominations
+On Rotten Tomatoes, 100% of 12 critics gave the film a positive review.

+Accolades

 In popular culture

 The May 1955 issue of Mad (#23) has a parody by Jack Davis entitled "The Barefoot Nocountessa".

 The Food Network cooking show Barefoot Contessa is named after Ina Garten's best-selling cookbook, The Barefoot Contessa Cookbook, which in turn was named after her specialty food store which she bought in 1978.
 The store, which is no longer in operation, opened in 1975 and was named after the film.

 A tour boat in the TV series Riptide was named Barefoot Contessa.

-Parts of the movie were featured in Lana Del Rey's music video for "Carmen".
+Parts of the film were featured in Lana Del Rey's music video for "Carmen".